218 Entry Data Standards for Sungard Higher Education Banner Users

 4. When financial data are entered into Banner, an appropriate control total check should be made to assure the accuracy of the entered financial data.

 5. Data entry procedures and processes must be verified by the supervisor or manager of an operation after every Banner release.
 Training may be required for all staff members to prepare for a new Banner release.
+Before a Banner user is granted modify access to one of the *IDEN forms, they will be required to take and pass the Banner Data Entry Standards exam.
+The Banner Shared Data Committee highly recommends that all employees review training materials and take the Banner Data Entry Standards exam on a yearly basis.

 6. It must be recognized that many others within the University use data entered into Banner and each Employee must be a constructive member of that community.
 Coordination and communication within this group is essential to assure that work is accurate and timely, and does not have to be re-entered, modified or technically corrected.
 Careful data entry usually saves a great deal of time and reduces the need for corrective action.